webdev1001/brotodevbox/README.md

 Vagrant is configured to mount your ~/code folder within the virtual machine:

+    using system at ~
-    vagrant@brotodevbox:~$ ls ~/
+    $ ls
     code

-This workflow is convenient because in the host computer one normally has his editor of choice fine-tuned, Git configured, and SSH keys in place.
+This workflow is convenient because in the host computer one normally has his editor of choice fine-tuned, and other graphic tools configured.

+Probably you want to put your SSH keys into a folder `.shh` inside the shared folder `code`.
+The vangrant and the dotfiles will automatically forward SSH sessions and add a new identity, so you be able to push to Github with your existing key ;)

 ## Virtual Machine Management